 The VSEP determine References Doses for a range of commonly recognised allergens

 Release of the VITAL Program Version 2.0 and associated tools, including the VITAL calculator

-The VSEP reconvened and agreed to: combine and review the VITAL data with the EUROPREVALL data; establish protocols/criteria to signal a Reference Dose review; and progress work on consumption data
+The VSEP reconvened at FAMS2015, Sydney, and agreed to: combine and review the VITAL data with the EUROPREVALL data; establish protocols/criteria to signal a Reference Dose review; and progress work on consumption data

 The review process

 The VSEP reviewed the data from clinical (low-dose oral) food challenges from both published and unpublished studies.
-The papers were sourced from Australia, the United States and the European Union and over 1800 clinical data points were collated.
-The data included in the review was required to meet defined quality criteria to ensure the resulting allergen thresholds were statistically sound.
-The data set was analysed by applying three statistical models applied to the individual NOAELs and LOAELs for each allergenic food.
+The papers were sourced from Australia, the United States and the European Union and over 3,400 clinical data points were collated.
+The data included in the review was required to meet defined quality criteria to ensure that resulting allergen thresholds were statistically sound.
+The data set was analysed by applying a new Stacked Model Averaging program (Wheeler et al, 2019) for each allergenic food.
 The Stacked Model Averaging program produces a single curve for each allergen from which Eliciting Doses may be derived.
 The VSEP identified the ED01 (which is the dose of the total allergen protein that is predicted to produce objective symptoms in 1% of the allergic population) which were adopted as the Reference Doses for VITAL 3.0.

 The following papers discuss the process for how the Reference Doses within VITAL 2.0 were developed.